Rome

 The starred tables that justify the detour

 Rome is not Milan or Modena for starred gastronomy, but a few tables deserve booking two months in advance.
-We have selected those that dialogue with luxury hotels, either because they are integrated into them or because they are neighbours.
+We have selected those that dialogue with luxury hotelier, either because they are integrated into the palaces, or because they are neighbours.

 Il Pagliaccio (2 Michelin stars): the Roman reference, run by chef Anthony Genovese.
 Contemporary cuisine that revisits Italian classics without betraying them.
 Booking essential 60 days ahead, tasting menu around 180€.
 800 metres from Palazzo Roma.

-La Pergola (3 Michelin stars): Rome's one and only three-star, perched atop the Rome Cavalieri Waldorf Astoria.
+La Pergola (3 Michelin stars): Rome's sole three-star, perched atop the Rome Cavalieri Waldorf Astoria.
 Panoramic city view, 60,000-bottle wine cellar, tasting menu from 280€.
-Out of the way (Monte Mario), but the hotel organises private shuttles for guests.
+Off-centre (Monte Mario), but the palace organises private shuttles for its clients.

 Acquolina (1 Michelin star): fish and seafood in haute couture version, in the Parioli neighbourhood.
 Tasting menu 120-150€, sharp wine list.
 15 minutes by taxi from Piazza di Spagna hotels.